bhupesh66/video-streaming-telemetry/README.md

-# 📘 Backend Video Streaming Telemetry Service
+# 📘 Backend and Front End Video Streaming Telemetry Service

 A telemetry backend service for a video‑streaming application.
 This project collects detailed playback metrics from a frontend video player, processes them in batches, and stores them in a PostgreSQL database for analytics and monitoring.